 Adaptive Announces Partnership with Epic to Increase Access to Minimal Residual Disease (MRD) Monitoring in Blood Cancers

-Integration with the most widely used comprehensive electronic health record will expand clinician and patient access to clonoSEQ

-/EIN News/ -- SEATTLE, Oct.
-11, 2022 (GLOBE NEWSWIRE) -- Adaptive Biotechnologies Corporation (Nasdaq: ADPT), a commercial stage biotechnology company that aims to translate the genetics of the adaptive immune system into clinical products to diagnose and treat disease, today announced a partnership with Epic to integrate the clonoSEQ® Assay into Epic’s comprehensive electronic medical record (EMR) system.
+SEATTLE, Oct.
+11, 2022 (GLOBE NEWSWIRE) -- Adaptive Biotechnologies Corporation ADPT, a commercial stage biotechnology company that aims to translate the genetics of the adaptive immune system into clinical products to diagnose and treat disease, today announced a partnership with Epic to integrate the clonoSEQ® Assay into Epic's comprehensive electronic medical record (EMR) system.

 For patients with blood cancers like chronic lymphocytic leukemia (CLL), multiple myeloma (MM), and B-cell acute lymphoblastic leukemia (ALL), clonoSEQ is the only FDA-cleared test that can monitor minimal residual disease (MRD), which refers to the remaining number of cancer cells that might remain in a patient's body during and after treatment.
 These cancer cells often exist in such small numbers that traditional testing methods can fail to detect them, so routine MRD testing throughout a patient's cancer journey can help oncologists assess prognosis, determine response to treatment, detect relapse, and inform care with more precision.
 Integrating clonoSEQ with Epic will streamline clinical decision-making for oncologists by providing easy access to clonoSEQ testing and weaving results seamlessly into patient records through the nation's most widely used EMR system.